home-assistant/core/README.md

  * Download files to the host
  * Open a url in the default browser on the host

-It currently works with any wireless router with [Tomato firmware](http://www.polarcloud.com/tomato) in combination with [Philips Hue](http://meethue.com) and the [Google Chromecast](http://www.google.com/intl/en/chrome/devices/chromecast).
+It currently works with any wireless router running [Tomato firmware](http://www.polarcloud.com/tomato) in combination with [Philips Hue](http://meethue.com) and the [Google Chromecast](http://www.google.com/intl/en/chrome/devices/chromecast).
 The system is built modular so support for other wireless routers, other devices or actions can be implemented easily.

 Installation instructions
 -------------------------